dczarnota/myDiscography.fm/README.md

   > "Transform your music habits into art"

 ## How to Get Started ##
   > Enter your username and enjoy.
+Note that an API key for last.fm is needed to use the app.
+Email me at dczarno@gmail.com for more information.

 ## Conclusion ##
   > Enter your username here to get started.